Forging University: Lesson #2 – Open Die Forging vs. Casting

 Casting is very different from forging.
 When forging heats metal, the metal maintains its solidity.
 Forging uses pressure and force to transform metal into its end shape.
 Like forging, metal casting is an ancient technology.
 Cast metals date to 5000 BCE in Mesopotamia (although some historians believe the process began earlier in India or China).
 Today, metal casting is an important part of manufacturing.
 Highly complex cast metal parts are found in aerospace, construction equipment, turbines, medical devices, defense equipment, pipes, appliances, automotive, toys, and more.

 What are some advantages of casting metal?

-- It offers a large range of alloy choices that can easily be added in at the molten stage
+- Casting offers a large range of alloy choices that can be easily added in at the molten stage

 - It can create complicated geometric parts with very thin walls

 - Casting can have relatively inexpensive production costs

 The Advantages of Forging vs. Casting:

 Just like we learned in Forging vs. Fabrication, forging has several distinct advantages compared to casting.
 Forging offers: